-Hourly averaged of mixing-height will be measured with a Viasala Model CL51 ceilometer.
+Hourly averaged of mixing-height will be measured with a Vaisala Model CL51 or Lufft CHM 15k ceilometer.

 As a jurisdiction in the Ozone Transport Region (OTR), the District is required to adopt an EMP no later than October 1, 2019.
 Appendix A of this plan gives information on the District's EMP.